grumpyclimber/construction/article.md

 df = scrape_replies(df)
 ```

-That's it, we've extracted all the raw data we've wanted from the dataquests websites.
-In the next post we'll focus on cleaning and analyzing this data using natural language processing techniques.
+That's it, we've extracted all the raw data we've wanted from Dataquest's websites.
+In the next post, we'll focus on cleaning and analyzing this data using natural language processing techniques.

 ## Things to consider:
 **Scraping tool**

-BeautifulSoup is a great library to start with, but you've probably noticed that we came across it's limitations, to perform web scraping on complex dynamic websites we should use a more advanced tool (We'll try to cover Selenium library in the future)
+BeautifulSoup is a great library to start with, but you've probably noticed that we came across its limitations, to perform web scraping on complex dynamic websites we should use a more advanced tool (We'll try to cover Selenium library in the future)

 **Consider the server**